 See Also:- Buddhist Places to See in Uttar Pradesh

 Located close to the town of Bihar Sharif in Bihar, this destination is noted among Buddhist pilgrims for the ten feet tall glistening black stone image of Lord Buddha.
-A little furthermore from this site is a place called Tetravan, only a couple of few kilometres away.
+A little furthermore from this site is a place called Tetravan, only a couple of few kilometers away.
 The Tetravan is famous for being home to some of the most gorgeous statues of Buddha and Bodhisattvas.

 Location: Bihar Sharif, Bihar